Nebo District

 District-Level NCES Analysis

 Nebo District operates 49 public schools serving 37,044 students, placing it in the mid-size range in Utah.
-The school portfolio breaks down into 42 other, 5 middle, 2 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 43,696 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Utah County County.
+The school portfolio breaks down into 42 combined, 5 middle, 2 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Utah County.

-Academic infrastructure includes 9 of 49 schools offering Advanced Placement (73 AP courses district-wide), a 624.3:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 31.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 9 of 49 schools offering Advanced Placement (73 AP courses district-wide), a 624.3:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 31.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 76.4% White, 18.2% Hispanic or Latino, 0.5% African American across the district's schools.
+Its most demographically mixed campus is Landmark High, with a diversity index of 56.7/100.

 Nebo Online School accounts for 17.8% of all Nebo District student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Nebo District-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That concentration means Nebo District-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data